d3fc/d3fc/site/src/components/chart/small-multiples.md

 The next example uses data from [this example](http://bl.ocks.org/mbostock/1157787) to show how the y domain can be varied for each row of multiples.

-An accessor function is passed to the `yDomain` property so a domain can be calculated for each row.
-The same can be achieved when varying the x domain for each column using the `xDomain` property.
+Rather than supply a constant domain, each of the domain properties can instead provide an accessor function, allowing a different domain for each row or column.
+The accessor function is supplied the grouped data for the respective row or column.

 ```js
 {{{multiples-example3-js}}}